railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 *Step 1*

-Go to Tools > Configuration > Email Template > Email Accounts to define the e-mail smtp settings.
+Go to :menuselection:`Tools --> Configuration --> Email Template --> Email Accounts` to define the e-mail smtp settings.

 In the ``Description`` field, type the visible name you would like to use for the account.